 In-laws, shopping, traffic, traveling, wrapping, parties… and a partridge in a pear tree.
 ‘Tis the season to be stressed!
-More heart attacks occur during the holidays than any other time of the year.
-In addition to the negative effects stress has on the heart, it’s now considered the leading contributing factor to cancer, strokes, accidents, obesity, depression and suicide.
+More heart attacks occur during the holidays than at any other time of the year.
+In addition to the negative effects stress has on the heart, it’s now considered the leading contributing factor to cancer, strokes, accidents, obesity, depression, and suicide.
 Chronic stress can affect your brain, thyroid, blood sugar, make your bones brittle and elevate your “bad” cholesterol.
 Eighty percent of all physician office visits are for stress-related ailments and complaints (I’m getting stressed just typing this!)

-When it comes to combating stress, there’s one thing I live by that has immensely helped me over the years: If you can’t change it, don’t stress about.
+When it comes to combating stress, there’s one thing I live by that has immensely helped me over the years: If you can’t change it, don’t stress about it.
 Living by that rule alone will help eliminate 80% of your stress.
 Think about that.
 Whether it’s a traffic jam, weather ruining your plans, car not starting, children getting sick, or a co worker’s bad attitude, you can’t change these things.
 Why stress about them?
 Instead, try focusing on the things you can change because that’s the stress you can work to eliminate in your life.

 Many of you will be flying during the holidays to spend time with family and friends.
 Some will encounter flight delays, cancelations, lost luggage, etc. During my travels, I’ve witnessed on many occasions, people shouting at the airport attendant because their flight was canceled.
-If you encounter a flight delay or cancelation during the holidays, it’s important to realize, there are only two reasons why your flight isn’t leaving as schedule:
+If you encounter a flight delay or cancelation during the holidays, it’s important to realize, there are only two reasons why your flight isn’t leaving as scheduled:

 - Something is mechanically wrong with the airplane.
 If that’s the case, aren’t you much safer inside the airport terminal?
 Try passing the time by reading a book, magazine, Facebook posts or some of my previous blog articles.